AdaCore/spark2014/docs/lrm/source/packages.rst

 5. No other declarations shall have a Part_Of indicator which denotes a state abstraction.
-[Other declarations may have a Part_Of indicator which denotes a task or protected unit (see TBD).]
+[Other declarations may have a Part_Of indicator which denotes a task or protected unit (see section :ref:`tasks-and-synchronization`).]

 .. _tu-fe-abstract_state_package_hierarchy_and_part_of-06: